hachmannlab/chemlg/docs/index.rst

 ..
 ChemLG documentation master file, created by sphinx-quickstart on Wed Feb  6 14:34:02 2019.

-ChemLG – A Molecular and Materials Library Generator for the Enumeration and Exploration of Chemical Space
+ChemLG – A Library Generator for the Exploration and Enumeration of Chemical and Materials Space
 ==========================================================================================================

 .. toctree::